 - 1. To approve the mission and strategic vision of the College, long-term academic and business plans and key performance indicators, and to ensure that these meet the interests of shareholders, students and other stakeholders. - 2.
-To ensure that the Access and Participation Plan (APP) is approved and monitored. - To ensure that processes are in place to monitor and evaluate the performance and effectiveness of the College against the plans and approved key performance indicators, which will be - where possible and appropriate - benchmarked against other comparable institutions. - 4.
+To ensure that the Access and Participation Plan (APP) is submitted to OfS for approval, according to the OfS review and submission schedule.
+The Board has overall responsibility to ensure implementation of the approved APP. - To ensure that processes are in place to monitor and evaluate the performance and effectiveness of the College against the plans and approved key performance indicators, which will be - where possible and appropriate - benchmarked against other comparable institutions. - 4.
 To delegate authority to the Managing Director for the corporate, financial, estate and human resource management of the institution; and to the Principal for all academic affairs.
 To establish and keep under regular review the policies, procedures and limits within such management functions as shall be undertaken by and under the authority of the Managing Director and Principal. - 5.
 To ensure the establishment and monitoring of systems of control and accountability, including financial and operational controls and risk assessment, and procedures for handling internal grievances and for managing conflicts of interest. - 6.
 To establish processes to monitor and evaluate the performance and effectiveness of the Board of Governance itself. - 7.
 To conduct its business in accordance with best practice in corporate governance and with the College's Code of Ethics. - 8.
-To safeguard the good name and values of the College. - 9.
-To appoint the Managing Director and Principal, and to put in place suitable arrangements for monitoring their performance.
+To safeguard the good name and values of the College.

-- 10. To appoint a Secretary to the Board of Governance. - 11.
+- 9. To appoint the Managing Director and Principal, and to put in place suitable arrangements for monitoring their performance. - 10.
+To appoint a Secretary to the Board of Governance. - 11.
 To be the employing authority for all staff in the College and to be responsible for establishing, and overseeing, a human resources strategy. - 12.
 To be the principal financial and business authority of the College, to ensure that proper books of account are kept, to approve the annual budget and financial statements, and to have overall responsibility for the institution's assets. - 13.
 To be the College's legal authority and, as such, to ensure that systems are in place for meeting all the College's legal obligations, including those arising from contracts and other legal commitments made in the institution's name. - 14.
 To receive assurance that adequate provision has been made for the general welfare of students. - 15.
 To ensure that the College's constitution (Articles and Bye Laws) is followed at all times and that appropriate advice is available to enable this to happen a.
 Membership Composition